5/2023: First of several pending patents had all claims allowed!

 Inline Mixer System

 After a couple of big failures, we came up with an inline mixer that works extremely well with concrete.
 It passes aggregate without blocking, and it intermixes concrete and admix better than expected.
 The adjustable vanes are aligned, sloped, and oriented to maximize admix intermixing, with minimal aggregate obstruction.
 The projection is adjustable, to allow for different size aggregates.
-The admix is dose rate is proportional to the concrete pump rate.
+The admix dose rate is proportional to the concrete pump rate.
 Many variations of this will work and are disclosed.
 Most of our test projects used a simple paint pump (airless) and we dialed in pump speed according to concrete stacking performance.

 tightest control of vibration signal into the concrete.